bsaliba1/learn_plutus/haskell/chapter7/index.md

 ```

 ### Type Parameters
-- **type constructors** can take types as parameters to produce new types
+- **Type constructors** can take types as parameters to produce new types
 ```haskell
 data Maybe a = Nothing | Just a
 ```

 - `a` is the type parameter here
-- example of using the `Maybe` type constructor
+- Example of using the `Maybe` type constructor
 ```haskell
 ghci> Just "Haha"
 Just "Haha"